apple/ccs-caldavtester/README.txt

 	--all : execute all tests found in the working directory.
 Each .xml file in that directory is examined and those corresponding to the caldavtest.dtd are executed.

+	--random : randomize the order in which the tests are run.

 	file1 file2 ...: a list of test files to execute tests from.